Comparability

 Comparability over time

-The first time Danes' consumption was recorded was in 1897, when the consumption of Danish working families was investigated.
-Up until 1994, various studies were carried out on Danes' consumption - and for different groups of the population.
-Thus, in 1909, household accounts were made for each urban workers, farm workers, householders and farm workers and in 1916 for civil servants' families.
-From 1971 consumption surveys have been carried out.
-In 1971, it was the consumption of wage earners that was investigated and from 1976 it is the consumption of private households that is investigated.
+The first time Danes’ consumption was recorded was in 1897, when the consumption of Danish working-class families was surveyed.
+Up until 1994, various surveys of Danish consumption were carried out, often focusing on different population groups.
+For example, in 1909 household accounts were compiled for urban workers, farm workers, smallholders and farmers, and in 1916 for civil servant families.
+From 1971, household budget surveys have been conducted.
+In 1971, the focus was on the consumption of employees, and from 1976 onwards, the surveys have covered the consumption of private households.

-Since 1994, annual surveys of Danish households' private consumption have been carried out.
-The collection method has been to collect data for three consecutive years, which were combined to form a sample.
-Data from year t -1 and t +1 have been price and quantity adjusted to year t (mid-year) level.
-The disadvantage of the model has been that it only replaced data for year t +1 and price and quantity converted to the middle year, t.
-The study has therefore had the character of a kind of moving average.
-Basing the sample on a 2-year sample from 2014 did not solve the problem.
-However, it accelerated the production of data and thus made the study more timely and relevant.
-The method continues to be annual data collections.
-The sample now consists of years t -1 and t.
-The sample for 2022 thus consists of data from the year 2021 (t-1) and the year 2022 (t).
-These prices and quantities are converted to the price level in 2022.
+Since 1994, annual surveys of the private consumption of Danish households have been conducted.
+The data collection method was based on collecting data over three consecutive years, which were combined into a sample.
+Data from year t − 1 and t + 1 were adjusted in terms of price and quantity to match the level of the middle year, t.
+A disadvantage of this model was that only the data for year t + 1 were updated and adjusted to the middle year, giving the survey the character of a kind of moving average.
+Switching to a two-year sample from 2014 did not resolve this issue, but it did accelerate the production of data, making the survey more current and relevant.
+The method remains based on annual data collections.
+The sample now consists of year t − 1 and t.
+For example, the 2023 sample consists of data from 2022 (t − 1) and 2023 (t), which are adjusted in terms of price and quantity to the price level of 2023.

-Since 2012, the survey has been supplemented with data in constant 2005 prices.
-This makes it possible to determine the volume development over time.
+Since 2012, the survey has been supplemented with data in constant 2005 prices, making it possible to track volume trends over time.

 Coherence - cross domain